-Knowledge of anatomy will help a dental assistant excel in their job in many ways.
+Knowledge of general anatomy will help a dental assistant excel in their job in many ways.
 Among other things, it will support dental assistants in educating their clients about oral health as well as give them confidence when working chair side with dentists and hygienists.

 Anatomy is the study of body structures and how they connect.
 For some it might be one of the more difficult subjects to learn as a dental assistant.
 It requires memorization and might feel like learning another language because of all the Greek and Latin terminology.
-While learning anatomy can feel like a daunting task, there are a few tips to make studying for your anatomy classes easier, and maybe even fun.
+While learning general anatomy can feel like a daunting task, there are a few tips to make studying for your anatomy classes easier, and maybe even fun.

 1. Write Things in Your Own Words

 Are you having trouble remembering that ‘incisal’ refers to the cutting edge of the anterior teeth?
 Try rephrasing the information in your own words.
 It’s still important to highlight and underline definitions from textbooks and class materials.
 However, when you express something in your own words it provides a new way to access the knowledge.
 This strategy is based on the idea that your ability to explain something in your own words demonstrates understanding, which will serve you well on exams and in the long run.

 2. Know Your Learning Style